Strength of Function for Authenticators - Biometrics (SOFA-B)

 The Strength of Function for Authenticators – Biometrics (SOFA-B) Discussion Draft is the next step in NIST’s efforts to produce a framework to evaluate and compare the strength of authentication solutions.
 We began with a focus on biometrics due to their increased availability in the consumer space.
 The SOFA-B model incorporates three aspects: matching performance, presentation attack detection (aka spoof detection), and Effort (to break a system).
 The ultimate goal of this work is a measure for comparing and combining authentication technologies.

 The draft is available for viewing at https://pages.nist.gov/SOFA/.
 We closed comments in mid-December, are reviewing comments, and will release updates soon.
 The authors can be reached at firstname.lastname@example.org.
-We will also present the framework at the RSA Conference in February 2017.

 - SOFA-B Discussion Draft Webinar slides | November 2016